jnz73/GitHubFinder/README.md

 # GitHubFinder

-Simple finder for Github users
+Simple finder for Github users.

+rename github.js.editthis in github.js and edit in your client_id and client_secret.